Petros-Polychronis/Personalized-Marketing/README.md

 ## Main Results

 ### Uplift.
 The top 5 $\text{CATE}$ estimators achieve singificant uplift versus the Average Treatment Effect $\text{ATE}$ at 3.12%.
 Looking at the figure below, the red curve shows how much uplift (increase in conversion) we can generate when sampling randomly from the target population.
 As expected, the uplift achieved is constant and close to the overall $\text{ATE}$.
 In contrast, if we follow the light-blue line (correspodning to the best performing model), we can see that when targeting the first 20,000 samples as ranked by the estimated treatment effects, we achieve  an $\text{ATE} \geq$ 5%.
 For the first 10,000 samples, the model achieves an $\text{ATE}$ close to 8%, and for the first 5000 samples an $\text{ATE}$ close to 10%.
-The higher the area between the *Random* line and our $\text{CATE}$ estimator, the better the model can target the samples for which the intervention is most effective

 ![Uplift_curve](/figures/Lift_curve.png)

 Below, we see the area under the uplift curve (AUUC) of all our $\text{CATE}$ estimators.
-AUUC measures the area between the *Random* (=red) line and the lines produced by the various $\text{CATE}$ estimators.
+AUUC measures the area between the *Random* (=red) line and the lines produced by the various $\text{CATE}$ estimators in the chart below.

 ![auuc_performance](/figures/AUUC.png)

+### Profit maximization via targeting.
 For the promotion to be profitable when targeting all the customer base as it is, the cost-to-revenue ratio $\frac{C}{R}$ needs to be below 3.12% (or 0.0312).
 If it is above, then targeting needs to be implemented in order for the promotion to have a positive ROI.
 Moreover, the theoreticaly optimal solution in terms of expected profit maximization would be target any sample with $\tau(x) \geq 0.0312$.
 Below, I show the average profits scaled on the size of the original dataset as obtained by the best 5 $\text{CATE}$ methods after running 50 bootstrap iterations for the four different thresholds $\[ 0.033, 0.04, 0.05, 0.0667 \]$